Jodhpur : A Quick Guide to Blue City & Sun City of India

 Why Jodhpur is Famous?

 International and domestic tourists throng this famous colorful city all year round.
-With picturesque attractions like Ghanta Ghar, Jaswant Thada, Umid Bhavan Palace & still lakes it is a photographer’s paradise.
+With picturesque attractions like Ghanta Ghar, Jaswant Thada, Umaid Bhavan Palace & still lakes it is a photographer’s paradise.
 Founded by Jodha Rao and ruled by the Marwars these people can be seen adorned in vibrant colors from head to toe.
 While the ladies wear colorful saris with mirrors & sequins built into the fabric the men too wear colorful turbans & traditional attire.

 Major Attractions Boast of Jodhpur’s Rich History